amerdidit/imperative-programming/0_programming_style/code_layout.md

 * group together decleration and definition blocks.
 * statementgroups of more than 10 lines should get broken up into seperate groups.
-* function declerations are seperated by an empty line.
+* function and procedure declerations are seperated by an empty line.